Siggg/TerraCommuni/content/post/howto.en.md

 -   Thank the participants.
 The ceremony is over.
 Participants may receive TerraCommuni messages on their phone or e-mail address.
 But beware of scams.

--   As quickly as possible (see Criterion 3, the unit of time and Criterion 23, a quickly published ceremony), go to the [Add a new ceremony](/page/ceremony_new) form and fill it with your pictures, videos (see Criterion 1, video and photo evidence) and with the information as it is displayed on the ceremony paper sheets.
+-   As quickly as possible (see Criterion 3, the unit of time and Criterion 23, a quickly published ceremony), go to the [Add a new ceremony](/page/ceremony_new) form and fill it with your pictures, videos (see Criterion 1, video and photo evidence) and with the information as it is handwritten on the ceremony paper sheets.
+Do not leave the default value in the form fields.
+The information in the form should be exactly the same as the one seen on the picture and video of the ceremony papersheet.
+Submit your ceremony by clicking on the "Add ceremony" button and wait for the submission and uploading or your pictures and videos to be completed.

 -   As soon as the organizer is able to do so (or immediately if possible), he/she also provides also provide the list of identifiers and number of participants visible in the ceremony pictures and video (cf. criterion 24, data completed later by the organizer).